MaskRay/maskray.me/source/_posts/2020-11-15-explain-gnu-linker-options.md

 jmpq .plt
 ```

-However, I think this feature is obsoleted and irrelevant nowadays.
+However, this feature is largely obsolete nowadays due to the prevailing use of `-Wl,-z,relro,-z,now` (BIND_NOW).
+PLT entries behave as functions without a prologue.
+A profiler can trivially retrieve the return address by using the default rule: if a code region is not covered by metadata, assume the return address is available at `*rsp` (x86-64).

 To recognize the PLT name, a profiler needs to do:

-* Parse the `.plt` section to know the region of PLT entries
+* Parse the `.plt` section to identify the region of PLT entries
 * Parse `.rel[a].plt` to get `R_*_JUMP_SLOT` dynamic relocations and their referenced symbol names.
-* If the current PC is within the PLT region, parse nearly instructions and find the GOT load.
+* If the current PC is within the PLT region, parse nearby instructions and find the GOT load.
 The associated `R_*_JUMP_SLOT` identifies the symbol name.
 * Concatenate the symbol name and `@plt` to form `foo@plt`

-Note: `foo@plt` is a convention used by some tools, but it is not a name in the symbol table.
+Note: `foo@plt` is a convention used by tools like objdump, but the object file doesn't contain such a symbol.

 gdb has heuristics to identify this situation.

-This problem will not affect the c++ exception.
-The plt entry is a tail call, and the `_Unwind_RaiseException` called by `__cxa_throw` will penetrate the tail calls of the ld.so resolver and plt entry.
+This problem will not affect the C++ exception.
+The PLT entry is a tail call, and the `_Unwind_RaiseException` called by `__cxa_throw` will penetrate the tail calls of the ld.so resolver and PLT entry.
-The pc will be restored to the next instruction of the caller of the plt entry.
+The PC will be restored to the next instruction of the caller of the PLT entry.

 ```cpp
 // b.cc - b.so